-Advantages of low-level laser therapy The laser light therapy is non-invasive, painless, non-toxic, and usually highly effective with no known lasting side effects.
+The laser light therapy is non-invasive, painless, non-toxic, and usually highly effective with no known lasting side effects.
 Numerous scientific studies have pinpointed the mechanism by which it speeds healing.
 The specific wavelengths of light used by this system cause the following effects:

 - Improved cellular energy and metabolism

 - Reduced inflammation

 - Faster cell growth, leading to faster repair of injured tissue

 - Enhanced DNA production; protein building blocks of tissue are substantially increased

 - Modulation of macrophages, fibroblasts and other important cells for tissue remodeling

 - Formation of new blood vessels improving blood supply to healing tissue